cyrillus31/hacking_algorithms_diary/algorithms/Problems/Two pointers and windows/Two some II (sorted array)/Two sum II Solution.md

 ```

 > [!Attention]-
 > -  Don't forget to return in any case.
-Compiler doesn't know that there's
+Compiler doesn't know that there will be solution.

 ## Example solution: